First Trip to Philippines with Filipina Wife: The Ultimate Guide

 How should I address her parents and elders?

 Use respectful titles.
 Address her parents as “Tito” (uncle) and “Tita” (aunt), or simply “Mom” and “Dad” if you are comfortable and they approve.
 For grandparents, use “Lolo” (grandfather) and “Lola” (grandmother).
-Showing this respect is very important.
+Understanding these terms is part of learning about Filipino culture and values.

 What if we have a disagreement during the trip?